 The #1 rule of social media monitoring is not spend too much time on it.
 Use some of the tools below to automate the process and spend your time on more meaningful tasks.
 This is where you can find out who exactly is making waves in your industry.

 Moz pro users can get a ton of good competitor data regarding keyword rankings and link profiles.
-It’s incredibly useful but it’s not the only way to track how your competitors are ranking in search.
+It’s incredibly useful but it’s not the only way to do competitive tracking when it comes to search data.

 Here’s a look at how we use Google Alerts to keep track of email marketing content around the web as well as our own content.
 As you can see, we only have a few alerts setup and we really should be taking advantage of this powerful tool more.

 You can set the frequency of your alerts.
 Ours are different depending on the search.
 For example, I want to know as soon as our blog posts are indexed so I have those alerts delivered right away.

 For more general content on email marketing, we receive an alert once each week.